 Note that these contexts need not be different; you may install and manage a service mesh in the same cluster as Gloo Mesh.
 For the purposes of this guide, though, we will assume they are different.

 meshctl is a CLI tool that helps bootstrap Gloo Mesh, register clusters, describe configured resources, and more.
 Get the latest

 Once you have the

-meshctl tool, you can install Gloo Mesh onto a cluster acting as the
+meshctl tool, you can install Gloo Mesh onto the cluster acting as the management cluster like this:

 meshctl install community

-If you're not using the context for the
+Note that this command assumes that you're still using the context for the

 meshctl install community --kubecontext $MGMT_CONTEXT